 The Nazis and their sympathizers killed at least 167,000 people at Sobibor in 1942 and 1943, according to the U.S. Holocaust Memorial Museum.
 Munich state prosecutors charged Demjanjuk as an accessory to about 27,900 of those deaths, and the court found the killings were "motivated by racial hatred."

 Prosecutors had asked for a sentence of six years in what is likely the last major Nazi war crimes trial in Germany.

 Jewish groups hailed the verdict soon after it was announced.
 Israel's Holocaust museum, Yad Vashem, said the trial and ruling show there is no statute of limitations for the crimes of the Holocaust.

-The case dates back to the late 1970s, when the Justice Department accused Demjanjuk of being a Nazi guard known as "Ivan the Terrible."
-Demjanjuk's U.S. citizenship was revoked in 1981, and he was extradited to Israel in 1986.
+The accusations against Demjanjuk date to the late 1970s, when the U.S. Justice Department accused him of being a Nazi guard known as "Ivan the Terrible."
+His U.S. citizenship was revoked in 1981, and he was extradited to Israel in 1986.

-A federal court restored Demjanjuk's citizenship, ruling the government withheld evidence supporting his case.
-But his citizenship was revoked again in 2002 after a federal judge ruled he entered the United States illegally in 1952 by hiding his past as a Nazi guard.
+A U.S. federal court restored Demjanjuk's citizenship, ruling that the government withheld evidence supporting his case.
+But the onetime Ohio auto worker's citizenship was revoked again in 2002 after a federal judge ruled that his 1952 entry into the United States was illegal because he hid his past as a Nazi guard.